Amund-Fremming/Ornit.Development/Projects/Ornit.Backend/src/Features/Auth0/README.md

 # Auth0 Setup guide

+## Info
+After testing the implementation only registration should happen via the backend, getting new access tokens with refresh token and logging in should be done via the frontend directly to Auth0 servers.
+Delete all other bolilerplate methods.

 ## Steps
 1. Navigate to Auth0 Dashboard
 2. Create a new Api under Application > APIs > Create API